Daddy Yankee: Family

 Ayala has kept most of his personal life private, rarely speaking about it in interviews.
 He has said that he avoids doing so because such details are the only aspect of his life that are not public and that they are like a "little treasure."
 In 2006 he spoke about his relationship with his wife, Mireddys González, and children in an interview with María Celeste Arrarás in Al Rojo Vivo.
 He stated that his marriage is strong because he and his wife are "friends above anything" and that he has tried to ignore other temptations because "weakness is the reason for the downfall of several artists."
-He met his wife when they were little and at just 17 years old they decided to get married.
-As a result of the union, their first daughter, Yamilette Ayala González, was born.
-She was born when he was 17 years old, which he described as confusing at first, adding that raising a daughter at that age was a hard experience.
+He met his wife when they were young teens, and, at 17 years old, the couple decided to wed.
+Their first daughter, Yamilette Ayala González, was born soon after.
+He has described becoming a father at 17 as being confusing at first, adding that raising a daughter at that age was a hard experience.
 He has another daughter, Jesaaelys, born in 1996, and a son, Jeremy, born in 1998.
 On December 1, 2024, Ayala revealed on his Instagram page that he and his wife were divorcing after nearly 30 years of marriage.
 Amid divorce proceedings, Ayala filed an injunction against Mireddys, claiming that she withdrew $100 million from his business accounts without authorization.